opnsense/tools/README.md

 Cross-building for other architecures
 -------------------------------------

-This feature is currently experimental and tailored for use with the Banana Pi.
-It requires installation of packages for cross building / user mode emulation:
+This feature is currently experimental and requires installation of packages for cross building / user mode emulation and additional boot files to be installed as prompted by the build system.

-    # pkg install arm-gnueabi-binutils qemu-user-static

 A cross-build on the operating system sources is executed by specifying the target architecture and custom kernel:

-    # make base kernel ARCH=arm:armv6 DEVICE=bpi
+    # make base kernel DEVICE=bpi

 In order to speed up building of using an emulated packages build, the xtools set can be created like so:

-    # make xtools ARCH=arm:armv6 DEVICE=bpi
+    # make xtools DEVICE=bpi

 The xtools set is then used during the packages build similar to the distfiles set.

-    # make packages ARCH=arm:armv6 DEVICE=bpi
+    # make packages DEVICE=bpi

-The image will also require a matching u-boot package:

-    # pkg install u-boot-bananapi

 The final image is built using:

-    # make arm-<size> ARCH=arm:armv6 DEVICE=bpi
+    # make arm-<size> DEVICE=bpi

+Currently available device are: bpi, odroid-xu3, orangepi-pc2, rpi2 and rpi3.

 About other scripts and tweaks
 ==============================